Research

 Designing structures of permanent magnets from Lego-like pieces using e.g. machine learning.
 This is useful to produce cheap and easily manufacturable magnetic system as well as for making metamaterials.

-Understanding why permanent magnets have a much lower coercivity than is theoretically expected.
-This is the focus of my current project sponsored by the Poul Due Jensen Foundation where we aim to develop a new powerful micromagnetism model called MagTense.
+Micromagnetism and understanding why permanent magnets have a much lower coercivity than is theoretically expected.
+Here I use my powerful micromagnetism model called MagTense.

 Harvesting energy with permanent magnets, for example by vibrating a magnet past a set of coils, or by thermomagnetic harvesting of waste heat.